golemfactory/golem-wiki/Products/gWASM/Building-gWASM-applications.md

 `simple.js` and `simple.wasm` in `simple/target/wasm32-unknown-emscripten/release`.

 Just like in [C program](Products/gWASM/Building-gWASM-applications?id=cc)'s case, the produced JavaScript file acts as glue code and sets up all of the rudimentary syscalls in JavaScript such as `MemFS` (in-memory filesystem), etc., while the `simple.wasm` is our Rust program cross-compiled to Wasm.

+Again, note here the compiler flag `-s BINARYEN_ASYNC_COMPILATION=0` passed as additional compiler flags to `rustc`.
+By default, when building for target `wasm32-unknown-emscripten` with `rustc` the compiler will cross-compile with default Emscripten compiler flags which require async IO lib when cross-compiling to Wasm which we currently do not support.
+Therefore, in order to alleviate the problem, make sure to always cross-compile with `-s BINARYEN_ASYNC_COMPILATION=0` flag.

 ### How to cross-compile C program - step by step